jlobue10/SteamDeck_rEFInd/README.md

 Special thanks to **[DeckWizard](https://www.youtube.com/c/DeckWizard)** for extensive testing and feedback.

-Special thanks to Reddit user **ChewyYui** for solving the annoying Windows graphical glitch and helping me figure out the SteamOS splash screen setting from the SteamOS manual boot stanza.
+Special thanks to Reddit user **ChewyYui** for solving the annoying Windows graphical glitch and helping to figure out the SteamOS splash screen setting from the SteamOS manual boot stanza.

 ## **Additional comments**